mopsicus/ubh/README.md

 1. Open UBH in Unity Editor via hotkey `cmd+g` or menu `Tools -> Unity Builder Helper`
 2. Tap "Settings" button
 3. Fill settings and save
-4. UBH get some vars from git repo, so your project should be git inited

 <p align="right">(<a href="#top">back to top</a>)</p>